Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 1 Introduction↩︎

-The use of remote sensing data has been identified as a very efficient way to map tree species in a timely manner over large areas and with fine spatial resolution [10].
-Sentinel-2 (S2) satellites, are increasingly used for such application [11][13].
-Indeed, they provide multispectral images with fine spatial resolution (up to 10m) and low revisit time (\(\sim\) 5 days in Europe) [14].
-This high spatio-temporal resolution can be used to monitor timely changes in vegetation cover, which is important to highlight the specific phenology of each tree species (or more generally other type of vegetation) [15].
-Some studies have shown the potential interest of using additional data, such as Sentinel-1 [11], but it is not the focus of our analysis, mainly because Sentinel-1 data have much higher computational and storage costs from an operational perspective.
+The use of remote sensing data has been identified as a very efficient way to map tree species in a timely manner over large areas and with fine spatial resolution [8], [11].
+Sentinel-2 (S2) satellites, are increasingly used for such application [12][14].
+Indeed, they provide multispectral images worldwide with fine spatial resolution (up to 10m) and low revisit time (\(\sim\) 5 days in Europe) [15].
+This high spatio-temporal resolution can be used to monitor timely changes in vegetation cover, which is important to highlight the specific phenology of each tree species (or more generally other type of vegetation) [16].
+Some studies have shown the potential interest of using additional data, such as Sentinel-1 [12], but it is not the focus of our analysis, mainly because Sentinel-1 data have much higher computational and storage costs from an operational perspective.

 Standard frameworks for mapping tree species with in situ data often rely on the Random Forest (RF) algorithm [17].
 For example, [11] observed in their review that the RF algorithm is one of the most used algorithms for such tasks, with other standard machine learning methods such as support vector machine (SVM).
 In more recent studies, the RF algorithm is still largely used, e.g., [12], [18][20].
 The popularity of RF with remote sensing data can be explained by several advantages: it is less prone to overfitting, requires less data for training, and is faster than deep learning (DL) methods.
 Moreover, the RF algorithm is more easily interpretable than other algorithms, which can be interesting depending on the task at hand (see for example [6] in the case of forest health detection).

-Despite its advantages, the RF algorithm is known to be affected by imbalanced data [20], which is a common problem when dealing with tree species mapping since the different species are not naturally equally distributed.
-Moreover, it is also known that the RF algorithm can be outperformed by deep learning approaches to classify remote sensing data at large scale [21].
-In line with these points, a recent review has highlighted the shift towards deep learning models for tree species classification [22].
-However, the methods reviewed focus on patch-level approaches, as in [23], where the patches are 400\(\times\)400 S2 pixels in size.
-In many cases, having access to such patches (in the review made in [22], the patch sizes range from 64\(\times\)64 to 500\(\times\)500 pixels) can be difficult.
-For instance, in our use case we had plots of various size, many of them being of size 3\(\times\)3 S2 pixels.
+Despite its advantages, the RF algorithm is known to be affected by imbalanced data [21], which is a common problem when dealing with tree species mapping since the different species are not naturally equally distributed.
+Moreover, it is also known that the RF algorithm can be outperformed by deep learning approaches to classify remote sensing data at large scale [22].
+In line with these points, a recent review has highlighted the shift towards deep learning models for tree species classification [23].
+However, the methods reviewed focus on patch-level approaches, as in [24], where the patches are 400\(\times\)400 S2 pixels in size.
+In many cases, having ground data that correspond to the size of very large patches can be difficult (in the review made in [23], the patch sizes range from 64\(\times\)64 to 500\(\times\)500 pixels).
+For instance, in our use case we had field plots of various size, many of them being of size 3\(\times\)3 S2 pixels.
 In addition, working with patches is more computational intensive than working with single pixel time series.
-The results obtained in [24] have showed that pixel-level approaches can outperform patch-level approaches for tree species classification with S2 images.
+The results obtained in [25] have showed that pixel-level approaches can outperform patch-level approaches for tree species classification with S2 images.
 This is particularly important in mixed-species forests, such as those in our study area, where large patches can consist of different tree species.

 2 Study area and data↩︎